 Since our inception in 2015, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, acquiring or discovering product candidates and securing related intellectual property rights, conducting discovery, research and development activities for our programs and planning for potential commercialization.
-We do not have any products approved for sale and have not generated any revenue from product sales.
-To date, we have funded our operations with proceeds from the sales of preferred stock and our initial public offering, or IPO, and we have raised additional capital through an underwritten public offering that closed in July 2019, or the July 2019 Follow-On Offering, and an underwritten public offering that closed in February 2020, or the February 2020 Follow-On Offering.
-Through December 31, 2019, we had received gross cash proceeds of \$87.5 million from sales of our preferred stock, and gross cash proceeds, before deducting underwriting discounts and commissions and expenses, of \$114.7 million and \$138.3 million from sales of our common stock through our IPO and July 2019 Follow-On Offering, respectively.
-Since our inception, we have incurred significant operating losses.
+To date, we have not generated any product revenue and have financed our operations primarily through the private placement of our securities and through public offerings of our common stock.
+Through December 31, 2020, we had received gross cash proceeds of \$87.5 million from sales of our preferred stock; gross cash proceeds, before deducting underwriting discounts and commissions and expenses, of \$428.1 million from sales of our common stock through our initial public offering and follow-on offerings; and gross cash proceeds, before deducting commissions and expenses, of \$8.5 million from sales of our common stock through our "at-the-market" (ATM) facility.

+Additionally, we have incurred significant operating losses.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates and programs.
-Our net losses were \$73.0 million and \$46.4 million for the years ended December 31, 2019 and 2018, respectively.
-As of December 31, 2019, we had an accumulated deficit of \$144.7 million.
+Our net losses were \$119.7 million and \$73.0 million for the years ended December 31, 2020 and 2019, respectively.
+As of December 31, 2020, we had an accumulated deficit of \$264.4 million.
 We expect to continue to incur significant expenses for at least the next several years as we advance our current and future product candidates from discovery through preclinical development and clinical trials and seek regulatory approval of our product candidates.
+We have expanded the number of programs in our pipeline to a total of six investigational gene therapies, three of which are currently in clinical development.
+As a result, further development of these programs will require us to expend significant resources to advance these candidates.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 We may also incur expenses in connection with the in-licensing or acquisition of additional product candidates.
-Furthermore, we expect to continue incurring additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses.

-As a result, we will need substantial additional funding to support our continuing operations and pursue our growth strategy.
-Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations with proceeds from outside sources, with a majority of such proceeds to be derived from sales of equity, including the net proceeds from our IPO and follow-on offerings.
+We will need substantial additional funding to support our continuing operations and pursue our growth strategy.
+Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations with proceeds from outside sources, with a majority of such proceeds to be derived from sales of equity, including the net proceeds from our follow-on offerings.
 We also plan to pursue additional funding from outside sources, including our expansion of, or our entry into, new borrowing arrangements; research and development incentive payments from the Australian government; and our entry into potential future collaboration agreements for one or more of our programs.
 We may be unable to raise additional funds or enter into such other agreements or arrangements when needed on favorable terms, or at all.
 If we fail to raise capital or enter into such agreements as, and when, needed, we may have to significantly delay, scale back or discontinue the development and commercialization of one or more of our product candidates or delay our pursuit of potential in-licenses or acquisitions.